onewangyi/onewangyi.github.io/_pages/about.md

 News
 ======
+04/2024: Our paper on Fractured Bone Segmentation is accepted by _EMBC2024_.
+Congrats to Yu Zhou.
+"Towards Cross-Scale Attention and Surface Supervision for Fractured Bone Segmentation in CT", [code].

 03/2024: Our paper on Multi-organ Segmentation in CT is accepted by _Expert Systems with Applications_.
 Congrats to Zefan. "[Recurrent Feature Propagation and Edge Skip-Connections for Automatic Abdominal Organ Segmentation](https://doi.org/10.1016/j.eswa.2024.123856)", [[code]](https://github.com/zefanyang/organsegct).

 02/2024: Our paper on Deformable Image Registration without Pre-alignment is accepted by _IEEE_ _TMI_.
 Congrats to Haiqiao. "[Recursive Deformable Pyramid Network for Unsupervised Medical Image Registration](https://doi.org/10.1109/TMI.2024.3362968)", [[code]](https://github.com/ZAX130/RDP).